SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 2. You can also add more asserts, e.g. you want you add an assert for the availability of the `loadWeatherData` function.

-Now you can validate whether the test execution works properly by starting the development server and the QUnit test with the following command: `npm start -- -o test/unit/unitTests.qunit.html`.
+Now you can validate whether the test execution works properly by starting the development server and the general test html page with the following command: `npm start -- -o test/testsuite.qunit.html`.
+By clicking on the field `unit/unitTests` you will reach the generic test page for unit tests.

 > :tada: **NEW**: This exercise shows how you can benefit from code completion for your QUnit test code.